VictorSuarezL/VictorSuarezL/README.md

 - Diaz-Chorne, L., **Suarez-Lledo, V.**, & Lorenzo-Rodriguez, J. (2019).
 [It’s the taking part that counts: Inequalities and simultaneous youth transnational engagement from six European countries](https://journals.tplondon.com/index.php/ml/article/view/628). *Migration Letters, 16(1), 11-25*.

 - Alvarez-Galvez, J., Salinas-Perez J.A., **Suarez-Lledo, V.**, et al. (2016).
 [Economic Crisis and Health Inequalities in Southern Spain: A Multilevel Analysis](https://academic.oup.com/eurpub/article/26/suppl_1/ckw169.053/2448742). *European Journal of Public Health*.

----

-This format maintains the key information but is more concise and informal, suitable for a GitHub README.md.